 Belly up to the bar, boys!
 An ancient greek law made it a crime to stay sober during the annual festival of Dionysus, the god of wine (Bacchus to the Romans).
 Failure to get drunk was an affront to the god.

 Talking in tongues.
-The male turtle grunts and the females hiss.
+On the Galapagos islands, the giant male tortoise grunts and the females hiss.
 Similarly, the male blue footed boobie of the Galapagos islands tweets while the female boobie honks.

 That's a damn long beach.
 Twice around Australia's coastline is a greater distance than the circumference of the earth.